HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_access_control.md

 ![DAM Access Panel for Nested Collection](../../../../images/dam_access_panel_for_nested_collection.png)

-If the **Inherit access from parent collection** checkbox is not selected by the Administrator, then the inherited permission for the nested collection is removed and users are not able to view the nested collection.
+If the **Inherit access from parent collection** checkbox is cleared by the Administrator, then the inherited permission for the nested collection is removed and users are not able to view the nested collection.

 ![DAM Remove Inherited Permission for User](../../../../images/dam_uncheck_inherit_checkbox.png)